jeany0515/tdd-parking-lot/tasking.md

 *There are some cases which are not a requirement but may happen technically* Passing a parked car to a parking boy.
 Passing a null car to a parking boy.

+###Story 2
+As a customer, I would like to get some response message from the parking boy when I cannot fetch the car.
+So that I can know what happens.

+AC1:
+When the customer gives a wrong ticket (the parking boy does not provide the ticket / the ticket has been used).
+Then no car should be fetched.
+If I query the error message, I can get an "Unrecognized parking ticket.".

+AC2:
+When the customer does not provide a ticket when fetching a car.
+The error message should be "Please provide your parking ticket."

+AC3:
+When the parking boy attempt to park a car into a parking lot without a position.
+The error message should be "Not enough position."